-Each of our eight events will offer something unique and challenging.
+Each of our seven events will offer something unique and challenging.

 The combination will be a series that will test the skills, stamina and determination of the most hard core extreme enduro enthusiasts.